Unspoken Rules for Future CEOs - Africa.com

 Gorick Ng, Harvard career advisor and Wall Street Journal Bestselling Author will deliver The Unspoken Rules of Standing Out + Making an Impact + Getting Promoted.
 He has spoken at some of the world’s most recognized companies, educational institutions, and nonprofits, empowering students and professionals to take control of their careers and arming leaders and educators with tools to level the playing field for talent of all backgrounds.
 Attendees at all levels will benefit from his practical takeaways.

 Africa.com intends to equip junior women with practical skills to excel in their career as part of its women’s empowerment initiative.
 The initiative lends itself best to focusing on pragmatic career advice topics that are universal across all levels and functions.
-Africa.com will continue developing workshops and the overall training initiative.
+Africa.com expects to continue working developing training curriculum and the overall training initiative.

 For more information, and free registration, visit: https://events.africa.com/